theekshanawj/js-clone/README.md

 ### API Specification

 This method currently supports deep cloning of `Objects` and `Arrays` only.
-Data structures such `Set, WeakSetsm Maps, WeakMaps, Streams, etc ` will not be cloned.
+Data structures such `Set, WeakSets, Maps, WeakMaps, Streams, etc ` will not be cloned.